khalilkasmi/Stage/README.md

 use this branch to share docs with contributers
-* check out other branches
+* check out other branchs
 # Planning

 * Initial meeting (younes et boukouchi) ( 13, february mercredi apres-midi)